cmiskovich/Lesson_6/README.md

 # Lesson_6
 # Primary application file

-Produce a Jupyter notebook that contains two financial analysis tools:
+Produce a Jupyter notebook A Jupyter notebook that contains your analysis of the housing rental market data for San Francisco.
+The analysis will be complete with professionally styled and formatted interactive visualizations.

-A financial planner for emergencies so the memebers can be able to visualize their current savings.
-Also, the members can determine if they have enough reserves for an emergency fund.

-A financial planner for retirement.
-This tool will will forcast their retirement porfolio 30 years out using the Monte Carlo simulation.